 If you’ve never heard of it, you’re not alone.
-Though there is some debate, the most familiar version is of North African decent, and is most closely associated with the Middle East, particularly Israel.
-Though variations are plenty, the traditional dish is tomato sauce based, with eggs cooked right in the pan with the simmering sauce.
+Though there is some debate, the most familiar version is of North African descent and is most closely associated with the Middle East, particularly Israel.
+Though variations are plenty, the traditional dish is tomato sauce-based, with eggs cooked right in the pan with the simmering sauce.

 This version, by CorePerform dietitian Norah Candito, features lentils to add substance.
 Lentils contain a form of fiber known as resistant starch, which is slow to digest offering a blood sugar lowering effect.
 They are also a source of prebiotics, which feed friendly gut bacteria lowering the incidence of digestive diseases.